-This course is a continuation of the study of human anatomy and physiology begun in Human Anatomy and Physiology I. The circulatory, lymphatic and immune, respiratory, urinary, digestive, and reproductive systems are studied as well as fluid and electrolyte balance, acid-base balance, and nutrition and metabolism.
-Laboratory exercises, coordinated with course content, will include microscopic observation, experimentation, study of anatomical models, and dissection activities.
+This course is a continuation of the study of human anatomy and physiology begun in Human Anatomy and Physiology I. The digestive, endocrine, lymphatic and immune digestive, urinary and reproductive systems are studied as well as blood, nutrition and metabolism, fluid and electrolyte balance. and acid-base balance.
+Laboratory exercises, coordinated with course content, including microscopic observation, experimentation, study of anatomical models, and dissection exercises are included in this course.
+Prerequisite: Human Anatomy and Physiology I